-Robert Murray is a Vancouver, BC based Business Strategy Consultant, #1 Best Selling Author, and International Keynote Speaker.
+Robert Murray is a Vancouver, BC based Business Strategy Consultant, #1 Best Selling Author, and International Keynote Speaker, and TEC Top Speaker of the Year for 2018.
 For further advice, insight and inspiration on how to unlock your inner leader, follow Robert on Twitter, LinkedIn, and Facebook.

 Click here to get his weekly Tuesday Tune Up blog posts straight to your inbox.Authenticity, Emotional Intelligence, Happiness, Inspiration, Team